 Student Competencies and Learning Outcomes

-The School of Information has identified the competencies that students should have gained through their master's degree program.
+The School of Information has identified the competencies that students should have gained through their M.A. degree.
 These competencies will allow graduates to begin successful careers in libraries and information centers, and it is these competencies that student portfolios are expected to demonstrate and document.
-View detailed list of competencies here.
+View detailed list of competencies.